 Whether a caveat has been placed on the property;

-Whether the real property is a proceed of crime and a subject of investigation by security agencies or has been confiscated by government;
+Whether the real property is a proceed of crime and a subject of an investigation by security agencies or has been confiscated by the government;

 Whether the land is a subject of litigation in court;

-Whether the court judgement vesting title on the vendor has been appeal against or set-aside; etc.
+Whether the court judgment vesting title on the vendor has been appeal against or set-aside; etc.